Real-world use cases illustrate the power of analytics for detecting stealth threats

 Good apps behaving badly

-These use cases all share a common thread: Machine learning picks up where human analysis of large security data sets, events and activity leaves off.
+These real-world use cases all share a common thread: Machine learning picks up where human analysis of large security data sets, events and activity leaves off.
 By shining a light on what SOC teams cannot discern through manual inspection, machine learning makes it possible to isolate high risk behaviors that require the attention and investigation by security analysts.